-Junior rotations - typically 1-2 month rotations Senior rotations - NONE
+Semester 3-5: typically 1-2 month rotations Semester 6-9: NONE

 TriStar Skyline Medical Center is Tennessee's first comprehensive stroke center and a national leader in neuroscience.
 The facility is equipped with 213 beds and offers a full array of acute care services, including cardiology, oncology, orthopedics/spine, rehabilitation and emergency services.
 As an Accredited Chest Pain Center with PCI, TriStar Skyline is a leading provider of emergency heart care.